ThomasLengeling/devart-template/project_posts/2014-02-05-Particles-and-Triangulation.md

 ![Example Image](../project_images/particles-noCenter.png "Mesh")

 Once having a real time particle system that has interaction forces like repulsion and attraction the next step is feed the points to a Delaunay triangulation algorithm.
+The library for the triangulation is ciTr

-The triangulation that i'm using can execute the Delaunay triangulation in real time.
+The triangulation that i'm using can execute the Delaunay triangulation of more than 3000 points in real time.

 ![Example Image](../project_images/manifold-triangulation.png "Triangulation")